IchBinLeoon/anisearch-discord-bot/README.md

 Nevertheless, the installation steps are as follows:

 ## Introduction
-The bot and the associated admin panel can be run either as a Docker containers or manually.
+The bot, the associated admin panel and Asuka, the episode notification service, can be run either as a Docker containers or manually.
 The admin panel can be accessed via port 5000 by default.

 ### Requirements:
 - Either [Docker and Docker-Compose](https://www.docker.com/) or [Python](https://www.python.org/) 3.8+, [Go](https://golang.org/) 1.16+ and a [PostgreSQL](https://www.postgresql.org/) Database